 “We want to make sure that we see the threats as they’re coming at us.
 We want to address them before they get to us,” adds Jones.

-School leaders say creating the “Go Buckets” is just another reminder of the stark reality school districts face.
+School leaders say creating the “Go Buckets” is just another reminder of the reality school districts face.

 “This is one thing that we hope start eliminating their worry about.
 With the things we’re doing here at Bullard ISD, the safety measures we’re implementing,” says Jones.